Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.PRINT1 ["]<text>["]`

 Like `.PRINT`, but only prints the text in pass 1.
-See "Passes", "Strings in messages for the assembler console".
+See "Passes".

 ### .PRINT2 🆕

 _Syntax:_ `.PRINT1 ["]<text>["]`

 Like `.PRINT`, but only prints the text in pass 2.
-See "Passes", "Strings in messages for the assembler console".
+See "Passes".

 ### .PRINTX